12 Art Books for Your Summer Holidays

 Afro-Atlantic Histories (2021) brings together a selection of around 400 works and documents by more than 200 artists from the 16th to the 21st centuries.
 Above all, the works express and analyze movements between Africa, the Americas, and Europe across this time period.

-The works presented have been carefully selected by its editors, Adriano Pedrosa and Tomás Toledo, with many other contributors.
+The presented works have been carefully selected by its editors, Adriano Pedrosa and Tomás Toledo, with many other contributors.
 It is organized into eight thematic groupings: Maps and Margins; Emancipations; Everyday Lives; Rites and Rhythms; Routes and Trances; Portraits; Afro Atlantic Modernisms; Resistances and Activism.

 If you want to educate yourself on this vast history, spanning centuries and involving millions of people, then this art book is for you.

 Sophie Calle’s L’Hotel (1984), is a little treasure.
 The French writer, artist, and photographer began working as a chambermaid at a Venice hotel in 1981.
-Here, she secretly photographed the rooms when guests were out.
+Here, she secretly photographed the rooms when their guests were out.

 To accompany the images, Calle wrote short, diary-like texts in which she imagined the lives of the people whose personal space she was exploring.
 Her observations capture the reader, pulling them into this voyeurism with her.